newcontext-oss/opencti-terraform/README.md

 # opencti-terraform
-This repository is here to provide you with a quick and easy way to deploy an OpenCTI instance in the cloud (currently supporting AWS and Azure; GCP on the roadmap).
+This repository is here to provide you with a quick and easy way to deploy an OpenCTI instance in the cloud (AWS, Azure, or GCP).

 If you run into any issues, please open an issue.

 ## Before you deploy
-This repository currently supports deploying into AWS and Azure (GCP forthcoming).
-You will need to first change into the `aws/` or `azure/` directory _before_ you run `terraform init`.
+You will need to first change into the `aws/` or `azure/` or `gcp/` directory _before_ you run `terraform init`.
 The following sections will bring you through the entire process and outline the various settings you will need to set before you can deploy.

 ### AWS
 First, change into the `aws/` directory: